tk-notes/fp-in-javascript-article-source-code/README.md

-# Concepts of Functional Programming in Javascript
+# Functional Programming Principles in Javascript